Expectation vs Reality: 7 Things About the Working World You May Have Gotten Wrong as a Student

 While some workplaces like the legal courts and government offices might still practice a strict dress code, you can get away with a cardigan and casual loafers at many small and medium-sized offices.
 Once again, it depends on where you’re working.
 But if you like a loose dress code, start-ups are great workplaces for you.

-Start now#5.
+Explore Now >#5.
 You thought you will be friends with everyone

 Expectation: I can’t wait to befriend each and every one of you.